Data Protection Policy

 Cross Border Transfers

-Whitehelm is a global firm, therefore personal data is regularly transferred in and out of the EEA via the firm’s IT systems in the ordinary course of business.
+Whitehelm is a global firm, therefore personal data is regularly transferred in and out of the UK and Australia via the firm’s IT systems in the ordinary course of business.

 The Firm, either as a controller or a processor, shall keep written internal records of all personal data collection, holding, and processing.